nikp06/nikp06.github.io/content/posts/2023-03-10-simple-workflow-aws-cdk.md

 ### Configuring the S3 Bucket with Trigger

-We will create an S3 bucket with an event trigger that will trigger a Step Function execution when a file with the .txt extension is uploaded to the bucket.
+In our CdkStack class we will define and create an S3 bucket with an event trigger that will trigger a Step Function execution when a file with the `.txt`-extension is uploaded to the bucket.

 ```python
 # defining the s3 bucket